Carolyn Caprioni, RN, BSN

 856.986.0473

-Carolyn came to YAP in 2003 with 20 years of psychiatric-mental health nursing experience.
+Carolyn Caprioni came to YAP in 2003 with 20 years of psychiatric-mental health nursing experience.
 She holds a Bachelor’s degree in the science of nursing with Registered Nurse and Registered Forensic Nurse licensures.
-Carolyn ensures that YAP's Mid-Atlantic Region programs adhere to federal, state and contractual regulations as well as Council on Accreditation standards of quality care.
-She has developed and implemented an exemplary QI program in NJ and was an integral part of getting YAP’s Integrity Compliance Program off the ground as well as the expansion of NJ’s Behavioral Health programs to now include 8 outpatient programs, 16 school sites and still growing.
+Carolyn ensures that YAP's Mid-Atlantic Region programs adhere to contractual regulations as well as Council on Accreditation standards of quality care.
+She has developed and implemented an exemplary QI program in NJ and was an integral part of getting YAP’s Integrity Compliance Program off the ground as well as the significant expansion of NJ’s Behavioral Health programs.

 In addition, she acts as the Mid-Atlantic Region liaison on YAP’s Integrity Compliance, Safety, and Employee Insurance committees.
 In addition to her work with YAP, Carolyn worked as a Forensic Nurse working with victims of sexual assault.
 In her spare time she enjoys a lifelong commitment to learning and is currently preparing to sit for the Certified Professional in Healthcare Quality exam.